Jacobbrewer1/puppet-summary/README.md

   -gcs
         Enable Google Cloud Storage upload.
   -secure-upload
         Enable secure upload.
-This will prevent any requests to the /upload endpoint that have come from outside the cluster.
-(This is considered if the request has the `X-Forwarded-For` header set.)
+This will prevent any requests to the /upload endpoint that have not been authenticated by the proxy.
   -version
         Print version and exit.
 ```